git-at-dami/css-animations/README.md

 how long an iteration of an animation takes to complete, could be infinite

 #### - delay
-how long it takes before the animation starts
+how long it takes before the animation starts, useful for orchestrating animations

+#### - timing function
+the easing of the animation, how it feels, how it accelerates and decelerates over time